tomedharris/blog/content/post/docker-and-laravel-development-environment.md

     image: php:7.2-fpm
     working_dir: /app
     volumes:
-      # This mounts our phpinfo file into the container at the content route
+      # This mounts our phpinfo file into the container at the content root
       # The directory '/app/public' comes from our sites.conf directive:
       # 'fastcgi_param SCRIPT_FILENAME'
-      # If you want to change this folder, ensure you also edit sites.conf
+      # If you want to change this directory, ensure you also edit sites.conf
       - ./phpinfo.php:/app/public/index.php
     depends_on:
       - db